Health Benefits of Origami

 The most obvious benefit of origami is for those who have had surgery or injuries of the hands.
 Origami helps patients regain control over their hand movements and helps build muscles.
 Patients find doing their “hand exercise” through origami is more rewarding than traditional physical therapy methods.

 Interestingly, volunteers have taught origami to prison inmates.
 The act of folding paper allows some of the inmates to decrease their level of anxiety.
 Some prison inmates fold origami models to give to their wives or girlfriends.
 What better way to encourage a healthful mindset.
-See this NY Times article which speaks of this briefly; and this blog for more information.
+See more from this NY Times article

-Perhaps, the best way to understand the health benefits of origami is to read the testimonials of those who use origami as a tool for therapy.
-See the web sites of Marilyn Abbmackdes and George Ho for extensive information on the health benefits of origami.
+Perhaps, the best way to understand the benefits of origami is to read the testimonials of those who use origami as a tool for therapy.
+See the web sites of Marilyn Abbmackdes

 - go to Home Page